Art that celebrates Ferris State University’s Honors program has been created by students to inspire students for years to come.

 The sculptures are a continuation of Barnum’s decade-long effort to fuel Aesthetic Engineering at Ferris.
 Aesthetic Engineering is both an academic bridge concept that partners programs in different schools and an academic studio concept that develops creative thinking and problem-solving skills to better prepare students for the job market.

-Aesthetic Engineering is the focus of studio courses offered through the College of Arts and Sciences’ Humanities department.
+Aesthetic Engineering is the focus of studio courses offered through the College of Arts, Sciences and Education’ Humanities department.
 Through a partnership with the College of Engineering Technology, Barnum has been working with Welding Engineering Technology students on projects that blend their skills with artistic creativity to solve real-world problems.

 He plans to add Plastics and Rubber students to the mix soon, followed by Facilities and Construction.